dave-miles/terraform-iam/README.md

 ### Available variables:
 * [`user_names`]: List(required): List of users that needs to be created
+  * A list member is a map that must have the key 'name'
+  * A list member map may also set 'pgp_key', 'user_path', 'force_destroy', 'password_reset_required' (default is "true")
 * [`pgp_key`]: String(required): Either a base-64 encoded PGP public key, or a keybase username in the form keybase:username
 * [`user_path`]: String(optional): Set the path of the entity (default is "/")
 * [`force_destroy`]: String(optional): Destroy the user if set to "true" (default is "false")